npm/policies/privacy.md

 If users do not want their information tracked in this manner, they can opt to not create an account.
-However, this means that some features of npm and the npmjs.org website will be unavailable to them.
+However, this means that some features of npm and the npm website will be unavailable to them.

 ## Cookies

 A cookie is a string of information that a website stores on a visitor’s computer, and that the visitor’s browser provides to the website each time the visitor returns.

-npmjs.org uses cookies to help identify and track visitors, their usage of the npmjs.org website, and their website access credentials. npmjs.org visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using npm, Inc.’s websites, with the drawback that certain features of npm, Inc.’s websites may not function properly without the aid of cookies.
+The npm website uses cookies to help identify and track visitors, their usage of the npm website, and their website access credentials. npm website visitors who do not wish to have cookies placed on their computers should set their browsers to refuse cookies before using npm, Inc.’s websites, with the drawback that certain features of npm, Inc.’s websites may not function properly without the aid of cookies.